fetchai/uAgents/integrations/CONTRIBUTING.md

 <type>(integration): <title>
 ```

+Please add your integrations to the community folder `integrations/community/`

 ### types

 - **chore**: Commits that don't directly add features, fix bugs, or refactor code, but rather maintain the project or its surrounding processes.